-It is a sad fact of life that many animals suffer abuse of some kind during their lives.
-Abuse can take the form of physical assaults or punishment – but many dogs suffer from the silent abuse of neglect.
+It is a sad fact of life that many dogs suffer abuse of some kind during their lives.
+Abuse can take the form of physical assaults or punishment – but many pets suffer from the silent abuse of neglect.
 When abuse occurs during a sensitive stage of a dog’s development, it can have a profound impact for the rest of its life, even if the dog is subsequently removed from the abusive environment.

 An older dog may bounce back from a bad situation, but a young, impressionable dog will show lasting mental scars.
 He or she often has to be coaxed out of a shell of resistance and will likely never be fully trusting.

 Dog abuse takes many forms, including the following:

 - Social isolation (partial or complete)

 - Deprivation of proper learning experiences

 - Physical restraint (tying, small crates or cages)

 - Verbal or physical punishment (yelling, hitting, beating)